bunkahle/cythonrun/README.md

     9999999
     0.0161808932649 seconds execution time.

   There's no need to muck around with distutils or intermediate files.
-Using cython the typical way would require creating 5 distinct files, `accum.pyx`, `accum.c`, `accum.so`, `setup.py`, and `use.py`.
-That's a lot of moving parts to keep track of. `runcython` keeps things simple so that you can just focus on writing fast code.
-If you want to output a module for use in your other python files, you can always use `makecython` instead:
+Using cython the typical way would require creating 5 distinct files, `accum.pyx`, `accum.c`, `accum.pyd`, `setup.py`, and `use.py`.
+That's a lot of moving parts to keep track of. `cythonrun.py` keeps things simple so that you can just focus on writing fast code.
+If you want to output a module for use in your other python files, you can always use `makecython.py` instead.
+If the code has already been compiled you can use `runcython.py` just for executing/testing the compiled module.
+Make sure you have main() definition inside your module as an entry point for `runcython.py`.